 All expectant parents worry about birth injuries – it’s natural that they are anxious.
 Although most births are uneventful, when medical negligence results in a birth injury, parents need somewhere to turn for help.
 Over the years, many parents have turned to Elk & Elk Co., Ltd., to find out about their rights and options after their babies were injured during labor and delivery.
-Read on to learn about some of the results our law firm has achieved on behalf of these parents and their children.

 All lawsuits are different and Elk & Elk makes no representation or promises that it can obtain the same results in other cases.
 These results do not guarantee, warrant, or predict the outcome of any future legal matter.
 You should consult an attorney for advice regarding your individual situation.